jamesplease/backbone.simple-auth/README.md

 ### Motivation

-Some client-side apps wish to send a token, stored in a cookie, along with each request to an API under the Authorization header.
+Some client-side apps need to send a token stored in a cookie along with each request to an API under the Authorization header.
 This library manages that for you.

 It also provides a central location for your app to determine if the user is authenticated